 Media Center Manager is yet another versatile FileBot replacement.
 It has a free and premium version.
 With the latter costing $24.95 per year or $59.95 perpetually.

-The application works on Windows only needs integration with Kodi for better performance, and its dynamism gives it an edge over other FileBot options.
+The application works on Windows and only needs integration with Kodi for better performance, and its dynamism gives it an edge over other FileBot options.

 Media Center Manager will update your files every time you add new ones, and it is very good at scraping information from media file sources.